2600hz/monster-ui/docs/flags.md

 This new helper lets you know if your app is the one being currently in use in Monster.
 There's only one app that can be rendered at a certain time (except internal core apps that run simultaneously such as core, auth, myaccount...).
 This can be used if you want to execute some code only if your app is being displayed and bypass some code if it's not.
 For example you could want to display a popup when a user click on the "Close" button of "My Account", a way to do that would be to subscribe to the event "myaccount.close", and in the function check `self.isActive()` and if it's `true` then run some code.

+##### shortcuts

+This is an object at the top of your application where you'll reference special shortcuts to use within the application

+	Example: Shortcut to render New Account in the Account Manager
+	shortcuts: {
+		'a': {
+			event: 'accountsManager.renderNewAccount',
+			title: 'Render New Account'
+		}
+	}

+`shortcuts` is a Javascript Object.
+Each key is the keyboard shortcut to be used to trigger the event (note that all the App-Specific shortcuts will be prefixed by `alt` automatically).
+The `event` key is the Monster event to publish when "alt+" your key is triggered.
+The `title` is used to show the shortcut in the Shortcut summary (accessible by pressing `?` in Monster)

 [appstore]: appstore.md
 [i18n]: internationalization.md
 [tutorial]: tutorial.md